it0na72/CFF-Values-Quiz/readme.md

 - [ ] Add different questions
 - [ ] Add opening page before starting the quiz explaining what the project is about
 - [ ] After the quiz, possibly add the line "While we may come from all around the world, at Classic Fine Foods we speak one language.
 That language is #OneCFF", then the video plays
-- [ ] Possibly add Jean's purple picture animated at the end of quiz
+- [ ] Possibly add Jean's purple picture animated at the end of quiz.
+Use animation websites to animate the image.

 See the [open issues](https://github.com/it0na72/CFF-Values-Quiz/issue) for a full list of proposed features (and known issues).